ga4gh/ga4gh-schemas/doc/source/api/genotypephenotype.rst

 | The client would then use the featureIds returned to re-query  /genotypephenotype/search

 | Alternative: Re-use endpoint /geneotypephenotype/search, create replace new type TermQuery
+| or create a new endpoint(s)  /feature/search, /phenotype/search
 >>>
 record TermQuery {
   /**